Head of Ukraine's top court notified he is suspect in witness tampering case | Law-Order

 Ukrainian investigators formally notified the head of Ukraine's constitutional court that he is a suspect in a witness tampering case, the state investigation bureau said on Tuesday.
 Ukrainian prosecutors said in December they were investigating Oleksandr Tupytskyi in connection with the suspected bribery of a witness that had taken place in 2018.

 Zelenskiy also signed a decree to suspend Tupytskyi temporarily, which the court said was unconstitutional.
-Tupytskyi's office said in a statement on Tuesday that law enforcement officials had prevented him from entering the court premises.
+Tupytskyi's office said in an earlier statement on Tuesday that law enforcement officials prevented him from entering the court premises.

-"According to Oleksandr Tupytskyi, this is another attempt to unlawfully interfere in the activities of the Chairman of the Constitutional Court of Ukraine, obstruction of his official duties, aimed at blocking the work of the Constitutional Court of Ukraine as a whole," a statement from his office said.
-"Failure to perform the administrative functions of the head of the court will destabilize the work of the entire institution," it added.
+The court ruled in October against some anti-corruption laws, citing as excessive the punishment for false information on officials' asset declarations, and also struck down some powers of the main NAZK anti-graft agency.
+Ukraine's patchy performance on economic reforms and tackling corruption derailed a $5 billion programme agreed last June with the IMF, at a time when its economy is in a sharp downturn due to the coronavirus pandemic.
+(Writing by Matthias Williams Editing by Gareth Jones and Peter Graff)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)